 Keep up to Date on:

-- Major developments in malware
+- The major developments in malware

-- New malware creation trends
+- Any new malware creation trends

-- Comparisons between the major operating systems
+- The comparisons between the major operating systems

 - Malware infection rates by type

 - Infection rates by region and sector

 Total malware infections have been on the rise for the last ten years.
 Malware is an effective tool for hackers to infect a user’s computer and collect their personal data.

 The total number of malware will likely continue to increase in the future as individuals and businesses rely on computers for banking, emails, transmitting sensitive information, and other tasks that malware can actively disrupt.